zkud/toolbox/README.md

 - aider

-Stock aider, it's an AI assistant to streamline productivity.
+Basic aider with ollama configs, it's an AI assistant to streamline productivity.

 - nvim

-NvChad build for some basic editing.
-Configs, local states and etc. are mounted, so if you change some config you've tired of, there is no need to update the repo and reinstall.
+Dockerized NvChad build for some basic editing.